AbhiPrasad/Fall-/README.md

 # Fall-
-A mobile friendly android game built with the libgdx framework
+A android game built with the libgdx framework